Speakers

 Keith Fox

 Keith is a Professor of Biochemistry at Southampton University where he has worked since 1987.
 His research interests concern DNA structure and its recognition, and his scientific work has been published in over 200 papers and articles.
 He was Senior Executive Editor of Nucleic Acids Research until May 2021.
-He is a former Chair and Trustee of Christians in Science and Director of The Faraday Institute for Science and Religion in Cambridge.
+He is a former Chair and Trustee of Christians in Science and Director of The Faraday Institute for Science and Religion.
 He is a licensed lay minister in the Church of England.
 He has special interests in bioethics and genome modification.
-His book with Alexander Massmann Modifying Our Genes: Theology, Science and “Playing God” was published by SCM Press in March 2021.
+His book with Alexander Massmann Modifying Our Genes: Theology, Science and “Playing God was published by SCM Press in March 2021.

 Trevor Stammers